Alice Dupler, J.D.

 Shelly Granger, MS

-Sandra (Shelly) Granger, MS, RN, CCRN, is the newest faculty member this year.
-Shelly has been teaching online nursing courses since 2011 for Montana State University before joining University of Providence as a nursing instructor this summer.
-She is also currently employed, per diem, as a RN in the acute care setting (hospital) and has eight years of emergency room and intensive care unit nursing experience.
+Sandra (Shelly) Granger, MS, RN, CCRN, joined the Nursing Faculty in 2016, with previous teaching experience at Montana State University – Northern.
+She teaches in both the RN to BSN Completion courses and has taken the Clinical Lead for the BSN Prelicensure courses with clinicals in Lewistown, MT.
+She is also employed as a RN in the acute care setting (hospital) and has eight years of emergency room and intensive care unit nursing experience.

 Janet Houston, MSN

-Janet Houston, MSN, CPNP, began her nursing practice in a pediatric intensive care unit 26 years ago.
-After four years in the PICU, Janet completed her graduate program and spent the next 15 years as a certified pediatric nurse practitioner.
+Janet Houston, DNP, MSN, CPNP, began her nursing practice in a pediatric intensive care unit in 1990.
+After four years in the PICU, Janet completed her graduate program and spent the next 15 years as a certified pediatric nurse practitioner in various primary care clinics spanning four different states.

-For the last seven years, Janet has worked full-time as a nursing faculty member for the University of Providence RN-BSN Completion Program.
+Janet has worked full-time as a nursing faculty member for the University of Providence RN-BSN Completion Program since 2009.
 In 2011, she was awarded the University’s Distance Learning Teaching Excellence Award and in 2013, she served as the interim nursing chair.
 Janet was awarded tenure in 2015 and she is a fellow of the National Association of Pediatric Nurse Associates and Practitioners.
-Janet is enrolled in the education track for a DNP program with an expected graduation date in 2018.
+Janet received her BSN from the University of Pennsylvania in 1990, her MSN from the University of Utah in 1994, and completed her DNP program in nursing education leadership in November 2017.

 Susan McCoy, MSN